vapolia/Svg-Samples/README.md

 Width | double | Optional.
 You can also specify the width only and height will be computed from the aspect ratio.
 Height | double | Optional.
 ColorMapping | string or `ObservableCollection<ColorMapping>` | see color mapping reference.
 Default to none.
-SvgFillMode | FillMode | Fit, Fill, Crop.
+Aspect | SvgAspect | Fit, Fill, FitCrop.
 Useful only if both width and height are forced.
 Default to Fit to maintain the aspect ratio.
 PreventTintOnIos | bool | Default to false.
 Prevents tinting on iOS, thus always displaying the original image.

 All properties are bindable, but Xamarin Forms does not support changing them after the control using this SvgImageSource is rendered.